Brick Calculator guide

 What should I double-check before trusting the answer?

-Brick counts can change with bond pattern, corners, openings, piers, cuts, wall thickness, damaged units, mortar, and professional masonry layout.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+Brick counts can change with bond pattern, corners, openings, piers, returns, cuts, wall thickness, damaged units, mortar, ties, flashing, and professional masonry layout.
+Also check whether your brick dimensions are actual face dimensions, whether the joint is 3/8 inch or another size, and whether openings were already subtracted.

 Related tools